netdata/netdata/docs/getting-started/1minDeployment.md

 :::

 1. Visit the [Netdata Cloud app](https://app.netdata.cloud/).
-Sign up with your prefer method and create a free account.
+Sign up with your preferred method and create a free account.

 2. Run the **Quick tour** of the Netdata on-boarding process to familiarize yourself with the Netdata Cloud.
     ![](https://user-images.githubusercontent.com/12612986/212523017-bbee4593-5e1a-48c5-b24a-234e0cd12ed7.png)

 3. Deploy Netdata on the platform you want.
-Follow the instructions for your preffered platform to install the Netdata solution and start monitoring it from your Netdata Cloud space.
+Follow the instructions for your preferred platform to install the Netdata solution and start monitoring it from your Netdata Cloud space.
    ![](https://user-images.githubusercontent.com/12612986/212523020-749bdf88-2ffd-4429-aa9f-a634791c8746.png)